Internals of clustering

 The protocol used for store copies is robust and configurable.

-The maximum amount of time to retry every request can be modified by setting
+The maximum amount of time to retry every request can be configured with

 If a request fails and the maximum retry time has elapsed then it will stop retrying and the store copy will fail.